nrkno/nodecache-as-promised/README.md

 ## Performance testing

 Parsing a json-file at around 47kb (file contents are cached at startup).
+Using a Macbook pro, mid 2015, 16gb ram, i7 CPU.

 <p align="left">
   <img src="./test/linear-perftest-nocache.jpeg?raw=true" width="50%"/>
 </p>

-First image is a graph from running test script `perf:nocache-cache-file -- --type=linear`.
-At around 13k iterations the event loop starts lagging, and at around 15k iterations the process stops responding.
+The image shows graph from running the test script `perf:nocache-cache-file -- --type=linear`.
+At around 1300 iterations the event loop starts lagging, and at around 1500 iterations the process stops responding.
+It displays that even extremely optimized JSON.parse could be a bottleneck when fetching remote data for rendring. (`React.render` would be even slower)

 <p align="left">
   <img src="./test/linear-perftest-cache.jpeg?raw=true" width="50%"/>
 </p>

 The second image is a graph from running test script `perf:cache -- --type=linear`.
-At around 3.1m iterations the event loop starts lagging, and at around 3.4m iterations the process runs out of memory and crashes.
+At around 3.1 million iterations the event loop starts lagging, and at around 3.4 million iterations the process runs out of memory and crashes.
+The graph has no relation to how fast JSON.parse is, but what speed is achievable by skipping it altogether (ie. `Promise`-processing)

 ## Installing